AgnostiqHQ/covalent/doc/source/tutorials/tutorials.rst

 ---------------------------------

 Do you use Covalent in an interesting project?
 Contribute a tutorial on `GitHub <https://github.com/AgnostiqHQ/covalent/issues>`_.

-Guide to write one can be found :doc:`here <tutorial_guide>`.
+To get started, check out the :doc:`guide <tutorial_guide>`.